madmicio/LG-WebOS-Remote-Control/README.md

 with version 2.0 the possibility of overriding the functionality of the button is introduced. you therefore have the possibility of calling a Home assistant service at your convenience

-here are the [overridable keys]([https://github.com/madmicio/channel-pad](https://github.com/PiotrMachowski](https://github.com/madmicio/LG-WebOS-Remote-Control/blob/typescript-minimal/Override_buttons.md) and the yaml configuration
+here are the [overridable keys]([https://github.com/madmicio/channel-pad](https://github.com/PiotrMachowski](https://github.com/madmicio/LG-WebOS-Remote-Control/blob/typescript-minimal/Override_buttons.md) and the yaml configuration.
+[Piotr Machowski](https://github.com/PiotrMachowski](https://github.com/madmicio/LG-WebOS-Remote-Control/blob/typescript-minimal)

 ## AV receiver volume control Options